 Another option for free Sky Club access when flying Delta is with either:

 Cardholders also get two free guest passes annually.
-Additional guest passes cost $39, which is increasing to $50 starting February 2, 2023.
+Additional guest passes cost $50 per person per visit.

-The another option for access with a credit card when flying Delta is the:
+The another option (until January 1, 2024) for access with a credit card when flying Delta or a Delta partner airline is the:

-- Delta SkyMiles® Platinum Business American Express Card (Review)
+- Delta SkyMiles® Platinum Business American Express (review)

 The Delta Platinum is designed for travelers who want access once or twice per year, versus the Platinum Card from American Express is designed for more frequent visits to the lounge.